Should you be spending more time in zone 2 training?

 When I returned to Scotland, I started to spy some pretty accessible-looking trails I fancied running that weren’t located two miles above sea level.
 To go for a longer distance and see the sights I wanted to see, I knew I’d have to slow down.
 So I did just that, and was amazing at how quickly my fitness and endurance increased.
 After doing a little research, I learned that what I was doing was zone two training, and research shows that it can be more effective than your threshold runs, high intensity or high volume training.

-What is zone two training?
+What is zone 2 training?

-Zone two training is training in one of the five heart rate zones, which refer to different levels of activity and are all based on a percentage of your maximum heart rate (MHR).
+Zone 2 training is training in one of the five heart rate zones, which refer to different levels of activity and are all based on a percentage of your maximum heart rate (MHR).
 Zone two training entails light, easy activity that keeps you at 60-70% of your MHR.

-When you’re just walking along a flat trail, you’re usually in zone one, but pick up the pace a little to a light jog, and you’ll soon move into heart rate zone two, which is still light and easy and should be sustainable for a long period of time.
+When you’re just walking along a flat trail, you’re usually in zone 1, but pick up the pace a little to a light jog, and you’ll soon move into heart rate zone 2, which is still light and easy and should be sustainable for a long period of time.
 If you’re running with a partner, you’ll still be able to hold a conversation, though you might not be able to speak for more than a couple of sentences at a time.

-There are at least three main benefits to zone two training.
+There are at least three main benefits to zone 2 training.
 First, it’s an important zone to train in for general fitness as well as if you want to start running longer distances.
 A 2019 study in the International Journal of Exercise Science found that triathletes who did more than 20% of their training in zone two saw the most significant gains in their VO2 max.
-If you’re seeking to improve your fitness and endurance, the best approach might be to spend the majority of your training in zone two along with shorter bouts of high intensity training, known as polarized training, and cut out the medium intensity training altogether, according to a 2014 research paper and our article on junk miles.

 Second, if you’re running to maintain your cardiovascular health and not training for a marathon, a 14-year study published in 2015 in the Journal of the American College of Cardiology found that slower runners had the lowest risk of premature mortality of all groups, while a 2018 study conducted by the Radboud Institute for Health Sciences in the Netherlands found that high volume, high intensity and long term running actually produced cardiovascular damage.